oroinc/platform/src/Oro/Bundle/ConfigBundle/Resources/doc/add_new_config_scope.md

          */
         public function getScopeId()
         {
-            return 0; // scope entity id (can de different for different cases) }
+            return 0; // scope entity id (can be different for different cases) }
     }